kasper-piskorski/docs/pages/documentation/7-examples/modern.md

 ## Querying

 This example is designed to make you get up close and personal with Graql queries.
 It will run through a few basic examples, then ask you a set of "Test Yourself" questions.
 The answers are available at the end of the page, but please don't look at them immediately!
-The best way to find out how much you understand about using Graql is to challenge yourself to work out the Graql query without a prompt.
+The best way to find out how much you understand about using Graql is to challenge yourself to work out the queries without a prompt.

 OK, so if you've followed the above, you should now have a schema and some data in a graph.
 How do you go about using the graph to answer your queries?
 That's where the `match` statement comes in.